oekrice/lare3d_jet/readme.md

 ```
 This plots some colourmaps of cuts of things like the density and magnetic field, and also uses the field line tracer from fltrace.py for some visualisation.
 These are saved in `./plots'.
 There is an optional pyvista equivalent, which can be activated by setting `plot_vista = True' on line 163, and uncommenting the relevant imports at the top of fltrace.py.
 But pyvista doesn't work on every machine so it's left off by default.

+The plotter can be set to run while LARE is still running, and it will wait in turn for each of the output files to be created.
+Then it will plot them.